Learning to Reduce Search Space for Generalizable Neural Routing Solver: Experiments

-We conduct experiments on large-scale routing instances with uniform distribution, and the experimental results are reported in \cref{table:uniform_tsp} (TSP1K$-$TSP100K), \cref{table:cvrp_tam} (CVRP1K$-$CVRP10K), and \cref{table:comparison_1M} (TSP/CVRP1M).
-Benefiting from an efficient search space reduction scheme, our method consistently delivers superior inference performance across various problem instances.
-While it does not surpass SL-based LEHD and BQ on TSP/CVRP1K, RL-based L2R achieves shorter runtime compared to other methods, such as LEHD (e.g., $25\,\text{sec}$ vs. $3.3\,\text{min}$ on TSP1K instances), and L2R can outperform all comparable RL-based methods.
-For larger-scale instances, our proposed L2R, trained only on 100-node instances, significantly improves the scalability of NCO methods and outperforms other methods (including BQ and LEHD).
-To the best of our knowledge, L2R is the first neural solver capable of effectively solving TSP and CVRP instances with one million nodes.
-Compared to classic heuristic methods, L2R achieves a $4.79\%$ optimality gap and a $4\times$ speed-up over LKH-3 on $16$ TSP1M instances.
-Additionally, L2R successfully tackles CVRP1M instances that exceed the computational limits of both LKH3 and HGS.
+\paragraph{Cross-Size Generalization} We conduct comprehensive experiments on large-scale VRP instances with uniform distribution, and the results are reported in \cref{table:uniform_tsp_cvrp} (TSP/CVRP1K$-$100K) and \cref{table:cvrptw} (CVRPTW1K-10K).
+Benefiting from our efficient SSR, L2R achieves superior scalability for various VRP variants.
+While it does not surpass SL-based LEHD on TSP/CVRP1K, the RL-based L2R requires shorter average runtime (e.g., $25\,\text{sec}$ vs. $3.3\,\text{min}$ per TSP1K instance) and outperforms all comparable RL-based methods.
+For larger-scale TSP and CVRP instances, as well as CVRPTW instances across all scales, L2R consistently achieves the best solution quality among comparable methods while delivering highly efficient inference.

+Even compared against classical heuristics that have been refined for decades, L2R demonstrates impressive competitiveness.
+Most notably, \textbf{even with simple greedy decoding, L2R already surpasses the powerful HGS on CVRP50K and CVRP100K instances}, while achieving a dramatic speedup (e.g., \textbf{2 minutes vs. 6 hours per CVRP100K instance}).
+To the best of our knowledge, L2R-greedy is the first constructive neural solver to surpass heavily refined HGS on large-scale CVRP instances when \textbf{trained solely on 100-node uniform instances} without any time-consuming post-processing or additional large-scale training.

+These promising results confirm that our proposed L2R can successfully capture complex non-spatial constraints that simple distance-based heuristics cannot, proving the broad applicability beyond simple routing problems.

+\paragraph{Comparison against Large-Scale Trained Baseline} To further highlight the generalization superiority of L2R, we extend our evaluation to include the powerful SIL~\citep{luo2024SIL}, which employs scale-specific training and is fundamentally different from our zero-shot setting.
+For a challenging comparison, we test L2R-100 (trained on 100 nodes) against SIL-1K (trained on 1,000 nodes) on instances with 50K and 100K nodes.
+As shown in \cref{table:compare_SIL}, even with a 10$\times$ training scale disadvantage, L2R consistently outperforms SIL in both solution quality and inference efficiency.
+This outcome highlights the effectiveness of our learning-based SSR.
+Notably, the greedy version of L2R (L2R-greedy) alone surpasses SIL-PRC1000 on TSP100K and all CVRP instances.
+These results further confirm that L2R possesses robust generalization capabilities and practical efficiency.